heaslay/DBDAutoBloodweb/README.md

 - **Bloodweb Load Time**: Some systems may experience slow loading times for the Bloodweb.
 This tool provides extra time between actions, but if you experience issues, ensure your game and system are running smoothly.

 ## Future Plans
-- Add **native Linux support**.
+- Add more modes that prioritise certain items and add-ons, which Survivors and Killers will have differently.
-- Improve performance for slower systems.
+- Allow users to choose what they want to prioritise.

 ## License
 This project is licensed under the MIT License.